-The ONR Global International Science Program connects Sailors and Marines with groundbreaking science and technology around the world.
-Our team of highly skilled scientists and engineers, known as science directors, act as the Dept. of the Navy’s global scouts, identifying and assessing cutting-edge innovations that can enhance naval capabilities and enable mission success.
+The ONR Global International Science Program (ISP) fosters global scientific partnerships and sources groundbreaking scientific discoveries that directly enable advanced capability development, necessary to uphold the technological advantage of the United States Naval Forces.
+ONR Global's team of highly skilled scientists and engineers, known as Science Directors, act as the Dept. of the Navy’s global scouts, identifying and assessing cutting-edge innovations that can enhance naval capabilities and enable mission success.

 - Visiting Scientist Programs (VSPs): Bringing leading international researchers to collaborate with the Naval Research and Development Establishment (NR&DE)

-- Research Grants: Funding innovative research projects that address critical naval challenges.
+- Research Grants: Sponsorship of innovative research projects that address critical naval challenges.

-Stationed in offices around the globe, our science directors — typically PhD-level experts with experience across government, academia and industry — immerse themselves in international S&T ecosystems.
-During their two- to four-year tours, they:
+Stationed in ONR offices around the globe, our Science Directors — typically PhD-level experts with experience across government, academia and industry — immerse themselves in international S&T ecosystems.
+Typically serving a two to three-year tour, an ONR Global Science Director is responsible for:

 Mission